 Director of Engagement

-“I have been involved in the inclusion agenda for around 8 years.
+“I have been involved in the inclusion agenda for around eight years.
 Our intention is to try and make this trust a place where your equality status is something to be proud of and should not get in the way of your care or work.
 None of us get it right all the time but our values and culture mean that this is a place where we work together in an open and honest way.
-A really good place to work is one where staff can be free to practice, embrace and celebrate difference – be open about who they are – and work without fear of less favourable treatment because of who they are.
-Here at EPUT we welcome difference and believe that the more diverse we are as an employer – the better care we give our patients.
+A really good place to work is one where staff can be free to practice, embrace and celebrate difference – to be open about who they are – and work without fear of less favourable treatment because of who they are.
+Here at EPUT we welcome difference and believe that the more diverse we are as an employer, the better care we give our patients.

-As engagement lead I want our team to engage with all of our staff and work through this together.
-So that more staff are confident and proud of their equality status.
-After all – that’s the message we are trying to extend to patients and families.
+As engagement lead I want our team to engage with all of our staff and work through this together so that more staff are confident and proud of their equality status.
+After all, that’s the message we are trying to extend to patients and families.

 I welcome any suggestions or comments and can be contacted via firstname.lastname@example.org